Daniele Polencic

 Assuming that your scheduler component is running fine, here are the causes:

-2. The current Namespace has a ResourceQuota object and creating the Pod will make the Namespace go over the quota.
+2. The current Namespace has a ResourceQuota object, and creating the Pod will increase the Namespace's quota.

 3. The Pod is bound to a Pending PersistentVolumeClaim.